leahiel/Primitive-StoryFormat/README.md

 # Acknowledgements
-* To [Hituro](https://github.com/hituro) for guidance, suggestions, a mbition, and more in the creation of Primitive.
+* To [Hituro](https://github.com/hituro) for guidance, suggestions, ambition, and more in the creation of Primitive.
 * To Sophie Houlden's [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html) StoryFormat for inspiring this StoryFormat and the boundaries of this StoryFormat.
 * To [TME](https://github.com/tmedwards) for specific help in regards to creating any StoryFormat, and as well as in the creation of Primitive.
 * To [Greyelf](https://github.com/greyelf) for guidance in the creation of Primitive.